-Clozaril-Patient is eligible to receive up to 1-year's supply of the drug, dispensed only 1 week at a time, per dispensing requirements of package label.
+Clozaril-Patient is eligible to receive up to 1-year's supply of the drug, dispensed only 1 week at a time, per dispensing requirements of package label. (c) The patient eligibility criteria that have to be met:

 NORD determines eligibility by medical and financial criteria, and applies a cost share formula.
-The patient/applicant must demonstrate financial need above and beyond the availability of Federal and State funds, private insurance or family resources.
+The patient/ applicant must demonstrate financial need above and beyond the availability of Federal and State funds, private insurance or family resources.
 NORD also makes determination of patient eligibility for Clozaril program.